-Figure 21-3 Settings for the Authentication Provider
+Figure 22-3 Settings for the Authentication Provider

-7. Choose SUFFICIENT from the Control Flag drop-down list, and click Save.
+7. From the Control Flag drop-down list, choose SUFFICIENT, and click Save.

 This specifies that if a user is authenticated successfully using this authenticator, WebLogic should accept the authentication and not continue to invoke any additional authenticators.
 If the authentication fails, Oracle WebLogic Server attempts to authenticate the user using the next authenticator in the list.